Penpix of Australia's Ashes squad

 Right-arm pace bowler

+The pick of Australia's bowlers in the first Ashes series of the year with 24 wickets at 19.58 apiece, Harris confounded expectations by bowling in four of the five tests in England.

-Harris has the knack of swinging the ball both ways and is deceptively quick when in full flow but he is injury prone and has played only 12 tests for Australia since his debut in March 2010.
+Harris has the knack of swinging the ball both ways and is deceptively quick when in full flow but while there is no doubt about his talent, it would be remarkable if he is fit for all five tests on home soil.

 Well fancy that: Harris holds a British passport through his father.